argoproj/applicationset/docs/Getting-Started.md

 The ApplicationSet controller requires no additional setup.

-### Customized install using Kustomize

-To extend or customize the ApplicationSet controller installation, [Kustomize](https://kustomize.io/) may be used with the existing namespace install [manifests/namespace-install/kustomize.yaml](https://github.com/argoproj-labs/applicationset/blob/master/manifests/namespace-install/kustomization.yaml) file.

-## Development builds
+### C) Install development builds of ApplicationSet controller for access to the latest features

 Development builds of the ApplicationSet controller can be installed by running the following command:
 ```
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj-labs/applicationset/master/manifests/install.yaml
 ```

-You will need to ensure that Argo CD is already installed into the `argocd` namespace.
+With this option you will need to ensure that Argo CD is already installed into the `argocd` namespace.

 How it works: